 Stop your session at a DC fast charger

-After a charging session has started, you should always see a Stop button appear on the screen.
+After a charging session has started, will see a Stop button appear on the screen.

 Stop your session at a Level 2 charger